 The Lion King opens up with a stunning depiction of pride rock and astonishingly life-like animals.
-All the sentiments I had unknowingly carried with me for years since my last viewing of original The Lion King were swiftly humbled.
-I soon realized I am going to have to actively stop myself from comparing this viewing with the original film if it is going to stand any chance.
-Perhaps it seems pretty logical, but for most of us who consider these classics a formative part of our childhood, a reminder that this live action was never going to be like the original feels necessary.
+All the sentiments I had unknowingly carried with me for years since my last viewing of the original The Lion King were swiftly humbled.
+I soon realised I am going to have to actively stop myself from comparing this viewing with the original film if it is going to stand any chance.
+Perhaps it seems pretty logical, but for most of us who consider these classics a formative part of our childhood, a reminder that this live-action was never going to be like the original feels necessary.
 And truly it does not need to be; at least not while the original version is still available on multiple streaming platforms.

 The emphasis on realism absolutely took away from how much could be conveyed from the animal’s facial and bodily language.
 But what was missed out on expressions, John Favreau for the most part made up for in the casting for the voice acting.
 Voice acting can get tricky when your cast is filled with very famous celebrities as this one; there is the risk of the celebrities’ personas overshadowing the characters.
 Fans were especially worried that Beyoncé’s celebrity would outshine Nala’s character but the singer managed to embody the lioness in a way that added a new flair to the character.
 Not to mention her incredible vocal performance on Can You Feel The Love Tonight, which unfortunately made Donald Glover’s sound slightly underwhelming.